udaya0125/crm_system/README.md

 ## 🚀 Overview

-**Sales Support CRM** is designed to help businesses efficiently manage their sales pipeline — from lead acquisition to customer retention.
+**CRM** is designed to help businesses efficiently manage their sales pipeline — from lead acquisition to customer retention.
 It provides powerful tools for tracking interactions, automating follow-ups, and analyzing performance.

 ---